Surf break: Sand dredging and dumping

 Sand dredging and dumping from nearby rivers can affect the quality of nearby surf breaks by changing the amount of sand available to form over the bottom.
 In many sand bottom point breaks, more sand means better quality.

 The 'Superbank' in Queensland is a world-class surf break, partly formed from the influence of nearby sand dredging and dumping.
-This sand is sourced form the nearby Tweed River, which dredging program began in the late 1990s.
-This program has generally improved the surf quality, forming a now more or less continuous 2 km long sand-bottomed surf break, linking up what were previously 3 different point breaks (Snapper, Greenmount, and Kirra) into one fairly continuous surf break, now also one of the longest point breaks in the world.
+This sand is sourced from the nearby Tweed River, which dredging program began in the late 1990s.
+This program has generally improved the surf quality, forming a now more or less continuous 2 km long sand-bottomed surf break, linking up what were previously three different point breaks (Snapper, Greenmount, and Kirra) into one fairly continuous surf break, now also one of the longest point breaks in the world.

 Whilst the surf quality at Snapper and Greenmount has generally improved, the bottom section of the break, the world-class Kirra point break, formerly considered one of the best in the world, has generally suffered.

 Proposals have been put forward to attempt to alleviate or change the program so as to restore the quality of previous surf at Kirra, but it is not clear how the improvements would affect nearby Snapper and Greenmount.
 There may be an optimum amount of sand dredging and buildup that allows all three breaks to be generally improved, as was perhaps the case in the early 2000s.